0x3333/smbpasswd-web/README.md

 PR are welcome! :)

-- [X] Add support for custom hostname in the generated URL.
-Fixed on #c925c12385.
+- [X] ~~Add support for custom hostname in the generated URL.~~ Fixed on #c925c12385.
 - [ ] Add a systemd unit file to be used as a service
+- [ ] Add an expiration date/time to the token, so unused tokens can be invalidated automatically.

 ## License